 The Board of Directors monitors the Executive Leadership and is responsible for overall governance of PwC Denmark.
 One of the responsibilities of the Board of Directors is to determine PwC's overall objectives, strategies, budgets, etc. outlined by the Executive Leadership.
-Moreover, the Board of Directors ensures that the Executive Leadership establishes efficient risk management systems and plans and must also consider whether PwC Denmark's capital resources are adequate for the purpose of its operations.
-The Board of Directors is responsible for monitoring that PwC operates in accordance with existing legislation and the commitments arising out of PwC's international agreements.
-PwC's Board of Directors comprises six members elected by the shareholders and currently two members elected by the employees.
+Moreover, the Board of Directors ensures that the Executive Leadership establishes efficient risk management systems and plans and the Board also consider whether PwC Denmark's capital resources are adequate for the purpose of its operations.
+The Board of Directors is responsible for monitoring that PwC operates in accordance with applicable legislation and the commitments arising out of PwC's international agreements.
+PwC's Board of Directors comprises six members elected by the shareholders and currently one member elected by the employees.
+As of October 2022, three of nine members will be elected by the employees.
 Rules of procedure have been prepared for both the Executive Leadership and the Board of Directors; both sets of rules are reviewed annually to ensure that they match PwC's development and needs.